Help with health and wellbeing from your library

 This scheme helps people manage their own health and wellbeing through recommended self-help books endorsed by health experts.
 You can be recommended a title by a health professional, or you can visit your local library and take a book out yourself.
 The titles can be searched using our library catalogue or you can ask at your local library to request them free of charge.

-Currently five book lists are available:
+Currently three book lists are available:

 Dementia support